jh3y/gulp-boilerplate/README.md

 * You need `browserify` so you adjust your compilation task to make use of `browserify` bundling (this scenario is not as straightforward as normal `gulp` tasks and requires a slightly different set up to get the output from `browserify` as a readable stream for use by `gulp`).

 ## Usage
-as a prerequisite it's assumed you have `npm` installed and the `gulp-cli`.
+as a prerequisite it's assumed you have `npm/yarn` installed and the `gulp-cli`.

-1. clone the repo
+1. Clone the repo

         git clone https://github.com/jh3y/gulp-boilerplate.git

-2. install dependencies
+2. Install dependencies

-        npm install
+        npm install / yarn

-3. start gulp
+3. Start gulp

         gulp

-4. start hacking away with super fast livereload goodness.
+4. Start hacking away with super fast livereload goodness.

 ### babel-polyfill
 __NOTE::__ If you require the use of `babel` features that need polyfilling, you'll need to include the `babel-polyfill` script file with your JavaScript files.
 You could generate an `infrastructure/vendor` js file containing this and include within a `<script>` tag.
 The `babel-polyfill` is located at `node_modules/babel-polyfill/dist/polyfill.{min.}js`.